 Following the success of Demain, César for Best Documentary Film in 2016, Animal follows the eyes of two teenagers, Bella and Vipulan, in search of solutions to face climate change.
 This film is an extraordinary journey that is both poetic and didactic, nourished by precious testimonies such as that of ethologist Jane Goodall.
 These stories in turn draw a possible path, inspiring and ambitious.

-The screening will be followed by a conversation with Cyril Dion and Nicolas Vereecken, a rare specialist in wild bees and a participant in the film, as part of the program “Words of makers facing ecological emergency” that the Foundation has been producing and hosting for over a year, available as a podcast.
+The screening will be followed by a conversation with Cyril Dion and Nicolas Vereecken, a rare specialist in wild bees and a participant in the film, as part of the program Creators facing Climate Emergency that the Foundation has been producing and hosting for over a year, available as a podcast.

 This conversation will be live recorded and available as a podcast online.

 Animal won five international awards, in the Official Selection of the 74th edition of the Cannes Film Festival, the Junior Jury Prize – International French Film Festival of Namur 2021 and the Youth Jury Prize – Sarlat Film Festival 2021.